phil-chp/Prep/README.md

 Special Thanks to Kyrela, a guy in my class who came up to me saying that they've been using my script for some time now.
-He's given me some help and motivation to keep maintaing this!
+He's given me some help and motivation to keep maintaining this!